-Uniformed Services Employment and Reemployment Rights Act (USERRA) Information
+USERRA - Uniformed Services Employment and Reemployment Rights Act

-VETS Assists Police Officer Through USERRA
+VETS Assists Police Officer with USERRA

 Law enforcement officer Brian Benvie received a promotion, retroactive seniority and back pay through his claims filed with the Veterans' Employment and Training Service under the Uniformed Services Employment and Reemployment Act.
 Benvie, an Army reservist who has served deployments in Kosovo, Iraq and Kuwait, first missed taking promotional exams for sergeant and lieutenant at the Brockton, Mass., police force due to active military duty.
 When he eventually took the exam, he found others were promoted ahead of him even though he scored better.
 Compounding the situation, his time in grade for promotions was miscalculated.

 - 2010 USERRA Annual Report to Congress (PDF)

 - 2009 USERRA Annual Report to Congress (PDF)